rockettheme/docs/Docs/wordpress/themes/ambrosia/faq.md

 ---
 title: Ambrosia: FAQ
-description: Your Guide to Using the Ambrosia Template for WordPress
+description: Your Guide to Using the Ambrosia Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/ambrosia:Ambrosia

 ---